USS Solace (AH-5): World War II

 Solace was at Pearl Harbor from 26 August – 7 September, when she left for the Marshalls.
 She arrived at Eniwetok on the 14th.
 Three days later, she was ordered to sail immediately for the Palaus.
 She arrived off Peleliu on the 22nd, anchored 2000 yd from the beach, and began loading wounded.
 All stretcher cases (542) were put on board Solace.
 She headed for Nouméa on the 25th and arrived on 4 October.
 The ship was back at Peleliu from 16 to 27 October tending wounded and then sailed to Manus.

 Solace stood out of Seeadler Harbor on 29 October, bound for the Caroline Islands.
 From 1 November 1944 – 18 February 1945, she served as a station hospital ship at Ulithi, providing medical and dental care for the 3rd and 5th Fleets.
 She proceeded to Guam and was dispatched from there to Iwo Jima, arriving on 23 February.
 Solace anchored within 2000 yd of the beach, but enemy shells fell within 100 yd of her, and she was forced to move further out.
 The first wounded were brought on board within 45 minutes of her arrival, and she sailed for Saipan the next day, loaded to capacity.
 She made three evacuation trips from Iwo Jima to base hospitals at Guam and Saipan, carrying almost 2,000 patients, by 12 March.
 The island was declared secure on the 15th.

 Solace steamed to Ulithi and joined the invasion fleet for Okinawa Gunto.
 She arrived at Kerama Retto on the morning of 27 March and began bringing patients on board from various ships.
 In the next three months, the ship evacuated seven loads of casualties to the Marianas.
 On 1 July, she sailed from Guam to the west coast, via Pearl Harbor.
 Solace arrived at San Francisco on 22 July and was routed to Portland, Oregon, for an overhaul that lasted until 12 September.
 She was then assigned to "Operation Magic Carpet", transporting homecoming veterans from Pearl Harbor to San Francisco.
 She returned to San Francisco from her last voyage on 16 January 1946 and was routed to Hampton Roads, Virginia.

 Decommissioning and sale

 Solace was decommissioned at Norfolk on 27 March 1946, struck from the Navy List on 21 May, and returned to the War Shipping Administration on 18 July.
 She was sold to the Turkish Maritime Lines on 16 April 1948 and operated as SS Ankara.

-During the dismantling of SS Ankara, the workers who are not aware of the history of the ship, discovered a large amount of lead covering a room, which was uncommon for a cruise ship.
+During the dismantling of SS Ankara, the workers who were not aware of the history of the ship, discovered a large amount of lead covering a room, which was uncommon for a cruise ship.
 It was the x-ray room of USS Solace.
 The scrapped lead was moved to the construction of Corlulu Ali Pasha mosque in Halic, Istanbul, to build the dome of the fountain.